moq-wg/moq-transport/draft-ietf-moq-transport.md

 #### GROUP SEQUENCE Parameter

-The GROUP SEQUENCE parameter (type 0x01) identifies the group within the track to start delivering objects.
-The publisher MUST start delivering the objects from the most recent group, when this parameter is omitted.
+The GROUP SEQUENCE parameter (type 0x01) identifies the group ({{model-group}}) within the track to start delivering objects.
+The publisher MUST start delivering the objects from the most recent group when this parameter is omitted.

+#### OBJECT SEQUENCE Parameter

+The OBJECT SEQUENCE parameter (key 0x03) identifies the object ({{model-object}}) within the track to start delivering objects.
+The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start delivery.
+The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.

 #### AUTHORIZATION INFO Parameter

 AUTHORIZATION INFO parameter (key 0x02) identifies track's authorization information.
 This parameter is populated for cases where the authorization is required at the track level.

-#### OBJECT SEQUENCE Parameter

-The OBJECT SEQUENCE parameter (key 0x03) identifies the object with the track to start delivering objects.
-The `GROUP SEQUENCE` parameter MUST be set to identify the group under which to start delivery.
-The publisher MUST start delivering from the beginning of the selected group when this parameter is omitted.

 ## SETUP {#message-setup}